openpolitics/manifesto/transport.md

 Examine which areas of the United Kingdom were most detrimentally affected by the changes in the [Beeching Reports](https://en.wikipedia.org/wiki/Beeching_cuts), and whether it would be economically feasible to bring back any formerly established railways.

+Introduce true/genuine competition by allowing multiple operators on the same routes and replace the series of monopolies that currently exists.
+Operating licenses could be granted to companies operating at the level of single train (or even carriage) so that communities  can act to better serve local needs.

 ## Bus

 Promote efficient use of road space in towns and cities by allocating road space to bus lanes, encouraging the creation of a network of frequent bus routes.